yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/csharp/ysql-entity-framework.md

   </li>
 </ul>

 The following tutorial implements a REST API server using the [Entity Framework](https://docs.microsoft.com/en-us/ef/) ORM.
 The scenario is that of an e-commerce application where database access is managed using the [Entity Framework Core](https://docs.microsoft.com/en-us/ef/core/).
-It includes the following tables:

-- `users` — the users of the e-commerce site
-- `products` — the products being sold
-- `orders` — the orders placed by the users
-- `orderline` — each line item of an order

 The source for the above application can be found in the [Using ORMs with YugabyteDB](https://github.com/yugabyte/orm-examples/tree/master/csharp/entityframework) repository.

 ## Prerequisites

-The tutorial assumes that you have:
+This tutorial assumes that you have:

 - YugabyteDB up and running.
-If you are new to YugabyteDB, follow the steps in [Quick start](../../../../quick-start/) to have YugabyteDB up and running in minutes.
+Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
 - [.NET SDK 6.0](https://dotnet.microsoft.com/en-us/download) or later.

 ## Clone the "orm-examples" repository